 We always carve a couple of pumpkins for Halloween and it's such a shame not to use the seeds as well.
 I hate to think of all the pumpkin seeds going to waste at this time of year.

 Roasting pumpkin seeds is definitely a great way to make the most of them.
 After all, they really do make a fantastic snack.
+If you have an air fryer then they are even quicky to make too.

 So, what ingredients do you need for these roasted pumpkin seeds?